 During the week you can expect to:

-t Summer Conference we’re privileged to host an exceptional group of speakers from across New Zealand and Australia.
-At the Venn Summer Conference 2017, we heard from:
+t Summer Conference we’re privileged to host an exceptional group of speakers from across New Zealand.
+At the Venn Summer Conference 2018, we will hear from:

 We’ll also ask how our answers to these questions relate to other stories about life that we find embedded in current NZ culture, such as consumerism, individualism, and collectivism.